CsabaDu/CsabaDu.DynamicTestData/README.md

 You can easily adjust your already existing data source methods you used with version 1.0.x to have the benefits of the new feature, see comments in the code.
 However, note that this version is fully compatible backward, you can use the data source test classes and methods with the current version without any necessary change.

 You can easily adjust your already existing data source methods you used with version 1.0.x to have the benefits of the new feature, see comments in the sample code.
 However, note that this version is fully compatible backward, you can use the data source test classes and methods with the current version without any necessary change.
 The second data source method of the sample code remained unchanged as simpler but less flexible implememtation.

+See the updated (flexible) test method implementation in the [Usage of the Optional ArgsCode Parameter of the Data Source Methods (New v1.1.0)](#usage-of-the-optional-argscode-parameter-of-the-data-source-methods-new-v110) section.

 The 'native' dynamic data source class with the new feature looks like:

 ```csharp